johnie/bryggeri/README.md

  $ curl -fsSL git.io/bryggeri | sh
 ```

 All this installation script does is download the `bryggeri` script, make it an executable, and copy it to your `$PATH (/usr/local/bin)`.
-For copying to your `$PATH`, it may require you to enter your password.
+For copying to your `$PATH`, it may be required to enter your password.
 If there is a better way to do this, please send in a pull request.

 `bryggeri` relies solely on `brew` - if you don't already have it installed just paste the following into the terminal: